CessatL/ng-wordpress-theme/README.md

      ]
    }
 ```
-State is initialized from **function.php** using `wp_localize_script` function, so it can be accessed later in angular using a service
+This state should be initialized from **function.php** using `wp_localize_script` function, so it can be accessed later in angular using a service

-Advantages:

- - Get the global variables can include, main menu, header, sidebar, footer
- - Useful for getting theme configuration e.g. theme-colors or header height...
+ - Branches for bootstrap, material...